MadMat00/AirScraping/README.md

 # AirScraping
- Python script that goes trough some of the mian airplane booking sites and finds the best offers
+ Python script that goes trough some of the main airplane booking sites and finds the best offers